 Paraguay got on my bad side from jump street.
-I carefully gathered some decent US currency for their exorbitant $160 visa fee before leaving the states.
+I carefully gathered some quality twenty dollar bills for their exorbitant $160 visa fee before leaving the states.
 When I tried to pay, the ratbags insisted that the condition of the bills was not up to scratch.
 This coming from a country whose sidewalks are post-apocalyptic, not to mention the fact that Paraguay is the largest marijuana grower in South America, and you can’t even smoke it legally.

 Factor in that it is essentially hot as the sun and humid as the Amazon, and you have a nexus of variables guaranteed to make your life miserable.
-That is unless you hide in your air-conditioned room, and avoid the Swiss guy.
-The only worthwhile points of the visit were checking a country off my list, and it being on the way to Iguazú Falls.
+That is unless you hide in your air-conditioned room.
+The only worthwhile points of the visit were checking a country off my list, and that it’s on the way to Iguazú Falls.

 SAVING GRACE – My giant room and high-octane AC.